MARK LEE GARDNER

 April 27, 2014: Mark spoke and performed for Missouri Valley Sundays at the Kansas City Public Library.

 June 28: Mark attended the awards banquet of the Western Writers of America where he picked up Spur Awards in the categories Best Western Nonfiction Historical for his book Shot All To Hell and Best Western Short Nonfiction for his Wild West magazine cover story "The Other James Brother."

-July 12: Mark speaks for the Bent's Fort Chapter of the Santa Fe Trail Association, Grand Theater, Rocky Ford, Colorado.
+July 12: Mark spoke for the Bent's Fort Chapter of the Santa Fe Trail Association, Grand Theater, Rocky Ford, Colorado.

 July 23-24: Mark and Rex Rideout performed for members of the Wild West History Association in Golden, Colorado.
 Mark's book, Shot All To Hell, received the association's 2014 Six-Shooter Award for best book on Wild West history.

-July 27: Mark and Rex were featured performers at the very first Fiddles, Vittles & Vino at Rock Ledge Ranch Historic Site, and we're very excited to be back for the event's big tenth anniversary!
-More info here.
+July 27: Mark and Rex were featured performers at this year's 10th annual Fiddles, Vittles & Vino at Rock Ledge Ranch Historic Site.
+Check out some photos here.